-Within the Operator PGO\CONF\DIR directory are several configuration files and templates used by the Operator to determine the various resources that it deploys on your Kubernetes cluster, specifically the PostgreSQL clusters it deploys.
+Within PGO's PGO_CONF_DIR directory are several configuration files and templates used by PGO to determine the various resources that it deploys on your Kubernetes cluster, specifically the PostgreSQL clusters it deploys.

-When you install the Operator you must make choices as to what kind of storage the Operator has to work with for example.
+When you install PGO you must make choices as to what kind of storage the Operator has to work with for example.
 Storage varies with each installation.
 As an installer, you would modify these configuration templates used by the Operator to customize its behavior.

-Note: when you want to make changes to these Operator templates and configuration files after your initial installation, you will need to re-deploy the Operator in order for it to pick up any future configuration changes.
+Note: when you want to make changes to these PGO templates and configuration files after your initial installation, you will need to re-deploy the Operator in order for it to pick up any future configuration changes.